greggilbert/recaptcha/README.md

 Recaptcha
 =========

 A reCAPTCHA Validator for Laravel 5.

-# Currently in beta.
-Use 1.x for Laravel 4.
+> (Looking for a Laravel 4 version?
+Pull the latest 1.x tag.)

 ## Installation